Published: 18th May 2023

 Summed up by the tagline, “If they hear you, they hunt you”, A Quiet Place is a 2018 horror film in which a family live their lives in silence to evade alien creatures that hunt by sound.

 Full of extremely suspenseful scenes peppered with heart-warming moments.
 If you’re a fan of jump scares and visually chilling special effects, this is the film for you.
-The sequel A Quiet Place Part 2 was released in March 2020.
+A sequel and a prequel are now available to watch as well – but this is the original and the best.

 Available on Netflix or Amazon Prime.